A suggested approach to motivate people to install the Hootsuite app

 II Planning Phase: UX

-I prepared some wireframes in order to show the stakeholders the solutions I had in mind.
+I did wireframes to show stakeholders the solutions I had in mind.
 This stage was important to not only refine the flow and identify issues but also to make sure the team was aligned on the proposed experience.
-Having the wireframe in front of us allowed the team to visualize the project in a tangible way and discuss iterations.

 We ended up with 2 versions for implementation: one that would break down the benefits of installing the app into 3 stages (with screenshots) and one that was only 1 step (heavier on copy), explaining it all in one screen.